-Ozcranes is the website of the Australian Crane Network, an informal network linking people in Australia and New Guinea who work with Brolgas Grus rubicunda and Sarus Cranes Grus antigone.
+Ozcranes is the website of the Australian Crane Network, an informal voluntary network linking people in Australia and New Guinea who work with Brolgas Grus rubicunda and Sarus Cranes Grus antigone.
 The Network includes scientists, other researchers, landowners, bird observers, and landcare and catchment care workers.
 We share information and news about research, projects and experiences relevant to Brolgas and Sarus Cranes and their habitat, including wetlands, farms and pastoral properties.

-Our network began in 2004 with an invitation through Birds Australia from the International Crane Foundation, for crane workers in the Australasian region to collaborate with colleagues in India, Europe, Africa and Asia.
+The network began in 2004 with an invitation forwarded through BirdLife Australia from the International Crane Foundation, for crane workers in the Australasian region to collaborate with colleagues in India, Europe, Africa and Asia.
 The International Crane Foundation works to protect the world's 15 crane species and their habitats in cooperation with many people, agencies and governments.
 For links to crane research and conservation organisations in many countries, check Ozcranes Resources».
 Ozcranes is an informal, fully voluntary Network, and is not funded or seeking donations or financial grants at this time.

 Copyright, Legal, Privacy